What is the ETRAD-Q?

 There are two subscales for DSED:

-- Interaction with unfamiliar adults (criteria A1, A4);
+- Interaction with unfamiliar adults (criteria A1, A4): 8 items

-- Social disinhibition (criteria A2, A3 and B).
+- Social disinhibition (criteria A2, A3 and B): 9 items

-- Low selective attachment (criteria A1 and A2);
+- Low selective attachment (criteria A1 and A2): 8 items

-- Low social and emotional responsiveness (criteria B1 and B2);
+- Low social and emotional responsiveness (criteria B1 and B2): 9 items

-A validation study published in Assessment (Monette et al., 2022) showed that the ETRAD-Q possesses excellent psychometric properties in terms of factor validity, X2(774) = 2102.827, RMSEA = .046, CFI = .959, TLI = .957, SRMR = .061, when tested on a sample of community children (n = 578) and at-risk children (n = 245 in out-of-home care or adopted), and in terms of internal consistency (all Omega > .88) and test-retest reliability (all r > .83).
+The main validation study (Monette et al., 2022) published in Assessment showed that the ETRAD-Q possesses excellent psychometric properties in terms of factor validity, X2(774) = 2102.827, RMSEA = .046, CFI = .959, TLI = .957, SRMR = .061, when tested on a sample of community children (n = 578) and at-risk children (n = 245 in out-of-home care or adopted), and in terms of internal consistency (all Omega > .88) and test-retest reliability (all r > .83).
 The ETRAD-Q also demonstrated very good convergent validity.
-Its RAD subscales correlated strongly with those of the RPQ, r = .83, and the RADA interview, r = .75, and its DSED subscales correlated strongly with those of the RPQ, r = .89, and the RADA interview, r = .78.
+Its RAD scale correlated strongly with the RAD scale of the RPQ, (r = .83), and of the RADA interview (r = .75); and its DSED scale correlated strongly with the DSED scale of the RPQ (r = .89), and of the RADA interview (r = .78).

 Auteurs du Q-TOP